OSRHE Program Code: 104

 - Complete national background check and drug test.

-Progression and Graduation Requirements
+Progression and Retention

 In the case of unethical, illegal or unprofessional behavior, or violations found in the Unsafe Nursing Practice Policy, the Nursing Admission, Retention, and Promotion Committee will investigate, impose any sanctions, and determine retention in the program.
 Such violations may also be subject to disciplinary actions under the university conduct code and/or the relevant Nurse Practice Act.